 DREAM Charter School is a model learning community with high expectations, a strong culture of care, and a vision of student success and excellence.
 DREAM was established in 2008 with 100 scholars in kindergarten and first grade.
-Today we serve 542 scholars in Pre-K through eighth grade, and 200 ninth and tenth grade scholars in DREAM Charter High School.
+Today we serve over 900 scholars in East Harlem and Mott Haven.